-- vii.
-A student failing to meet stipulated conditions for removal of academic probation within the designated time period. - b.
+- i.
+For All Programs: The Progression Committee, after considering the appeal as submitted by the student, may recommend upholding the recommended dismissal of the student. - d.
 Repeating Curriculum: Recommendations that a student repeat all or part of the curriculum may be made if either of the following conditions are present: - i.
-Nonacademic circumstances: the presence of specific nonacademic circumstance(s) judged by the committee as having an adverse effect on the student's academic performance and there is committee judgment that resolution of the identified circumstance will subsequently result in satisfactory performance by the student; - ii.
-Academic performance or leave of absence resulting in a delay in progression: Students may be required to repeat or audit courses previously taken when in the committee's judgment the time between course completion and re-entry into program could jeopardize student progression or success on licensing or certification exams. - iii.
+Nonacademic circumstances: The presence of specific nonacademic circumstance(s) judged by the committee as having an adverse effect on the student's academic performance and there is committee judgment that resolution of the identified circumstance will subsequently result in satisfactory performance by the student; - ii.
+Academic performance or leave of absence resulting in a delay in progression: Students may be required to repeat or audit courses previously taken when in the committee's judgment, the time between course completion and re-entry into the program could jeopardize student progression or success on licensing or certification exams. - iii.
 Grades for Repeated Courses: When a course is repeated, the grades for both the original and the repeated courses are included in the grade point average.